theunspoken/MBC_SQL_Assessment_DivyaAshish/README.md

 Name – Divya Ashish
 MBC SQL Assessment Solutions
+Kindly find the same in pdf format in the uploads under the file name -  "Divya Ashish - MBC SQL Assessment Solutions"

 1.Create the “XXBCM_ORDER_MGT" table using the script - DB_Prequisite.sql
 Answer: - Kindly execute the file “DB_Prequisite.sql” which will create the table “XXBCM_ORDER_MGT”